brentgroves/repsys/development/status/jdavis/network_upgrade.md

 Hi Jared,

-I know you will be super busy next week,so I would like to give you a list of a few items now I will need to run the Southfield Monthly Balance report which will be requested on Aug 5th or 6th.
+I know you will be super busy next week,so I would like to give you a list of items now I will need to run the Southfield Monthly Balance report which will be requested on Aug 5th or 6th.
 Thank you Jared and good luck with the network upgrade!

 - Thank you
 Brent
 260-564-4868

+The following is in markdown format it can be viewed better from <https://markdownlivepreview.com/>.

 ## Network Requests